valencik/mastersAPSC/documents/thesis/thesis.md

 A value can be a string, a number, an array, or another object.
 Similarly, arrays can contain strings, numbers, objects or additional arrays.
 The arrays in JSON may be considered as ordered lists by some as they can contain elements of mixed types.
-However, the arrays in our data do not contain mixed types.
+However, the arrays in the NSR data do not contain mixed types.
 Snippet \ref{blk:rawNSRJSON} shows an example of a JSON object and the final representation of an NSR entry.

 [^json-document]: These objects are referred to as documents once stored in the database.
 See [The Database](#the-database).